How to plan a budget wedding that looks expensive and is still the best day ever

 I've found at about 90% of the weddings I've shot, when couples who cut and serve the cake after dinner, only about 40% of the cake gets eaten.
 Serve it right after the ceremony and you'll have a 100% hit rate, making your investment worth it!

 Have a signature cocktail, or do shots that are related to your story as a couple.
-These guys had fake baby Guiness as favours – you have whiskey and Baileys and pour the baileys on with a tiny spoon!
+These guys had fake baby Guiness as favours - you have whiskey and Baileys and pour the baileys on with a tiny spoon!
+Having one fancy freebie will make people feel better about a paid bar.

 Get creative!
 You could do afternoon tea, canapes, sushi, even dessert platters.
-Instead of canapes, crisps are always go down well – especially nostalgic ones.
+Instead of canapes, crisps are always go down well - especially nostalgic ones.
+M&S does delicious platters for around a tenner, and they're super fancy too.

 Spend a few Saturdays lurking around the charity shops and junk stores seeing what treasures you can find.
 Anything that will work in your home afterwords is a bonus.
 Or you could save up jars and tins from your dinners, wrap some nice fabric around them and pop flowers in them.

-For your order of the day timeline, why not rummage round the back of a local industrial estate and take a palette of someone’s hands?
+For your order of the day timeline, why not rummage round the back of a local industrial estate and take a palette off someone's hands?
 You can paint them rainbow colours and paint on the timings, then lean it up against a wall at your venue.

 In my experience, the best favours are edible ones.
 Bake up a batch of cookies, freeze them til the day, and wrap them individually.
 Or maybe something cute and already wrapped like Tunnocks tea cakes.
+You don't need to spend a ton on favours people are going to leave behind.

 Get an Instax camera and a few packs of film and some funny masks.
 Set up a beer pong table and/or Giant Jenga.
 There are loads of wedding reception entertainment ideas on this post!
+There are also venues, such as Pangdean Barn in Sussex, that has games already there, such as go karts.